Gitanjit/Emotion_detector_cv/README.md

 Fourth - Compile and train, now only left to compile and train the model .

-## Prerequisites For The Project :
+ Prerequisites For The Project :
-# Instructions to run the emotion detection app
+## Instructions to run the emotion detection app
--All the folders like the models, audio_files, images folders should be present as this -script requires all those folders to run.
+- All the folders like the models, audio_files, images folders should be present as this script requires all those folders to run.
--In the command prompt run:
+- In the command prompt run:
-#streamlit run emotion_detection.py
+### streamlit run emotion_detection.py